 If you've got time to wait, the Aquamira Water Treatment Drops is a lightweight and inexpensive travel system that is used by many thru-hikers.
 Treatment is simple: activate the substances, then drop it into your water and wait.
 Of all the chemical treatment systems, it kills the most stuff, including finicky cryptosporidium cysts.
 When doubled with a filtration system, it can easily be used anywhere in the world.

 Unfortunately, chemical treatment doesn't filter out particulates, so we'd recommend carrying a pre-filter or a handkerchief to do that work.
-While it's advertised that treatment time is just 15 minutes, which will kill most stuff, you have to wait much longer (four hours!) to get rid of hard-shelled cryptosporidium cysts, a protozoan found in North America.
+While it's advertised that treatment time is just 15 minutes, which will kill most stuff, you have to wait much longer (four hours) to get rid of hard-shelled cryptosporidium cysts, a protozoan found in North America.
 Also, this will leave a slight taste in the water.
-But, either as a backup to a filter system or a primary treatment system, these drops are our favorite chemical treatment.
+These drops are our favorite chemical treatment.

 Read Review: Aquamira Water Treatment Drops